Handbook of Green Chemistry

 Copyright © 1999-2012 by John Wiley and Sons, Inc. All Rights Reserved.

 Online ISBN: 9783527628698

 About this Book

 The Handbook of Green Chemistry is a landmark publication in green chemistry.
-Edited by the inventor of the 12 principles of Green Chemistry, Paul Anastas, the Handbook of Green Chemistry is a one-stop resource covering green catalysis, green solvents, green processes and green products over 12 volumes of content.
+Edited by the inventor of the 12 principles of Green Chemistry, Paul Anastas, the Handbook of Green Chemistry is a one-stop resource covering green catalysis, green solvents and green processes over 9 volumes of content.

 The Handbook of Green Chemistry covers highly topical areas in green chemistry such as feedstocks, green chemical engineering, green catalysis (homogeneous, heterogeneous and biocatalysis), separation techniques and solvents like supercritical fluids, ionic liquids and reactions in water.

 It covers the big environmental and product design issues faced by chemists such as how to make nanoscience greener, design safer, sustainable and less toxic chemicals and make chemical synthesis a greener and more sustainable process.